Skip to content

 An ADU can be a smart investment, but it is not a backyard shed with nicer finishes.

-A Sacramento homeowner might picture a 600 square foot cottage for a parent, a rental, or a separate office.
+A Sacramento homeowner might picture a 600-square-foot cottage for a parent, a rental, or a separate office.
 The real project includes design, zoning, utilities, drainage, electrical capacity, sewer connection, fire separation, inspections, and a contractor who has actually built small dwellings before.
 The best ADU projects start with those constraints, not with cabinet colors.

 Here is how to think through the job before spending money on plans.